 We generate all of our revenues from sales of our vaccine products.
-All of our product sales in 2003 and 2004, and approximately 96% of our product sales in 2005, were attributable to Healive.
-We generated revenue of \$2.8 million, \$6.5 million and \$8.6 million in sales of Healive in 2003, 2004 and 2005, respectively.
+All of our product sales in 2004, and approximately 96% of our product sales in 2005 and 97% in 2006, were attributable to Healive.
+Our revenue from the sales of Healive was \$6.5 million, \$8.3 million and \$14.8 million in 2004, 2005 and 2006, respectively.
 We only began marketing and selling our new product Bilive in 2005, but, to date, sales of this new product has been limited and we do not expect it to accelerate for some time, if at all.
-In addition, because Bilive is a combination hepatitis A and B vaccine, while Healive is a hepatitis A vaccine only, an increase in Bilive sales may result in a decrease in Healive sales as customers substitute Bilive for Healive.
-We expect that sales of Healive will continue to comprise a substantial portion of our revenues in the near future.
+In addition, because Bilive is a combination hepatitis A and B vaccine, and Healive is a hepatitis A vaccine, an increase in Bilive sales may result in a decrease in Healive sales as customers substitute Bilive for Healive.
+We expect sales of Healive to continue to comprise a substantial portion of our revenues in the near future.
 Since Healive and Bilive compete with each other to a certain degree, this could reduce our revenues and margins, and increase pricing pressure on these products and otherwise adversely affect our financial results.
-Because of this relative lack of product diversification, an investment in our company may incur more risk than investments in companies that offer a wider variety of products or services.
+Because of this relative lack of product diversification, an investment in our company be more risky than investments in companies that offer a wider variety of products or services.